Ordina-Group/pythoneers-kubernetes-workshop/exercises/part-1/README.md

 Crash the application by using the `/crash` endpoint.

 This time you should only see the pods crashing and restarting. while the connection to the application is still available.
-This is because the service is connecting to the pods and not directly to a single pod.
+This is because the service is connecting to the pods and not directly to a single pod. as its type suggests the service load balances the connection to the pods.

 ## Bonus: Canary deployment